 Study abroad student

-'Gifted' degree student at a higher education institution
+'Gifted' degree student at a higher education provider with a track record of compliance

-Your Tier 4 application is for degree-level study at a higher education institution, and you don't meet any of the previous provisions
+Your Student application is for degree-level study at a higher education provider with a track record of compliance, and you don't meet any of the previous provisions

-You Tier 4 application is for degree-level study at an institution that is not a higher education institution, and you don't meet any of the previous provisions
+Your Student application is for degree-level study at an institution that is not a higher education provider with a track record of compliance, and you don't meet any of the previous provisions

-Evidence: your CAS confirms that your Tier 4 sponsor has assessed your English language ability to be at a minimum of CEFR level B2 in each of the four components, using one of the Home Office's approved secure English Language tests (SELTs).
-Enter the test reference number on your Tier 4 application form so that the Home Office can verify your SELT results online.
+Evidence: your CAS confirms that your Student sponsor has assessed your English language ability to be at a minimum of CEFR level B2 in each of the four components, using one of the Home Office's approved secure English Language tests (SELTs).
+Enter the test reference number on your Student application form so that the Home Office can verify your SELT results online.
 No further evidence is required.

-Your Tier 4 application is for study below degree level and you don't meet any of the previous provisions
+Your Student application is for study below degree level and you don't meet any of the previous provisions

-Evidence: your CAS confirms that the Tier 4 sponsor has assessed your English language ability to be at a minimum of CEFR level B1 in each of the four components, using one of the Home Office's approved secure English language tests (SELTs).
-Enter the test reference number on your Tier 4 application form so that the Home Office can verify your SELT results online.
+Evidence: your CAS confirms that the Student sponsor has assessed your English language ability to be at a minimum of CEFR level B1 in each of the four components, using one of the Home Office's approved secure English language tests (SELTs).
+Enter the test reference number on your Student application form so that the Home Office can verify your SELT results online.
 No further evidence is required.

 If you are a 'low-risk' applicant, you should obtain the evidence of your money in the format explained here, but you do not need to include it with your initial application.
-All other applicants must include this evidence with their application.
+All other applicants (except those who are exempt from meeting the financial requirements - see Financial requirements) must include this evidence with their application.

 Evidence of your money must meet specific requirements.
 If it does not, your immigration application is likely to be refused.

 If you have already paid money to your institution for your course fees or accommodation, submit paper receipts with your application as evidence of this, unless this information is included in your CAS.
-See Deductions for more information.
+See 'deductions' in Financial requirements for more information.

 As evidence of your money, you can use any one or more of these forms of evidence: